 Different models also integrate with various smart home services such as Amazon’s Alexa, Google Home, or If This Then That (IFTTT) programming.
 It’s something to consider if you’re also looking into buying smart door locks, smart blinds, or automated lights.

 Being able to manage your home in one spot has its advantages for rental income property like Airbnb or VRBO.
 You would be able to see that your guest has arrived, greet them over the video doorbell system, and then unlock the door, all from your phone.
-Minimizing any incidents when renting your home will help on your property insurance or tenants insurance rates.
+Minimizing any incidents when renting your home will help on your rental-property insurance or tenants insurance rates.

 Another thing to check when comparing Wifi doorbells is how it stores video.
 In order to make use of a security doorbell for home insurance claims, you’ll want to make sure that you can retrieve video evidence of any incidents.
 It’s becoming standard that video doorbells will only store a small amount of footage for free, making you subscribe to review footage going back a little longer.
 The fee is usually nominal and is worth it, however, just make sure you’re aware of the costs before purchasing to avoid buyer’s remorse.